Skip to main content

 Workers are entitled to sick leave upon medical certification.
 The medical system pays the Worker during their absence.

 Some Workers (e.g., managers, those that work without supervision, etc.) are excluded from limits on work schedule.
-If not excluded, ordinary hours cannot exceed more than 10 hours per day or 45 hours per week.
+If not excluded, ordinary hours cannot exceed more than 10 hours per day or 44 hours per week.
 A maximum duration of daily work cannot exceed 12 hours, including overtime hours.
 Please note there will be a reduction of the weekly working hours which will be made gradually as of April 26th, 2024.
 The change will be phased in progressively over 5 years after the publication of Law No. 21.561.
-In the first year of the law, the ordinary working time will be reduced to 44 hours; in the third year to 42 hours; and, at the fifth year, to 40 hours.
+In the first year of the law, the ordinary working time will be further reduced to 42 hours in 2026; and to 40 hours in 2028.

 There are no mandatory bonuses in Chile.